To investigate the habitats of local plants and animals and explore some of the ways animals depend on plants and each other.

 Encourage students to compare and discuss their findings.
 You may wish to construct a classroom graph, showing each living thing and the number of students who observed it.
 You can also engage in sorting (classifying as plants or animals) and counting lessons (finding the total number of living things observed by the class) related to student findings.

-Visit the One Inch Square Project at the Cool Science for Curious Kids site, sponsored by the Howard Hughes Medical Institute.
+Use this One Inch Square Project originally created for the Howard Hughes Medical Institute's Cool Science for Curious Kids site.
 Tell students that they are going to observe the same outdoor area, but this time they will be looking through the one inch window.

 Have students cut a one inch square window using the worksheet and instructions provided at the site.
 Allow students to look around the classroom using the one inch window.
 Encourage them to physically get closer to the things that they are observing.
 Allow them to share their observations.